DanKop7/DanKop7/README.md

 <h1 align="center">Hi 👋, I'm Daniel</h1>
-<h3 align="center">QA enthusiast exploring automation testing</h3>
+<h3 align="center">QA enthusiast exploring automation testing and continuously learning</h3>

 # 💫 About Me

-I am passionate about QA Automation and continuously developing my skills in **C#**, **JavaScript**, and modern testing tools.
+I'm passionate about QA Automation and dedicated to expanding my knowledge in **C#**, **JavaScript**, and modern testing frameworks.
-Currently, I’m focused on learning how to write clean, efficient, and reliable automated tests to help deliver high-quality software.
+My goal is to master automated testing techniques and contribute to delivering reliable software solutions.

 ---